replicatedhq/replicated-field-labs/instruqt/custom-fields/03-updating-the-application/assignment.md

 Navigate all the way down until you see **User API Tokens** and create one with read & write access.

 Once you have set your environment variables, you can run `replicated release ls` to see if you get any results.
-Below is a screenshot of a past participant setting the environment variables and then running the command:
+If you are not sure how to set the Environment Variables, see screenshot below:

 <p align="center"><img src="../assets/cf-set-vars.png" width=600></img></p>